BigPolarBear1/factorization/README.md

 First things first, generalize these calculations to any even degree and then work out how that shifts b-smooth candidate values... once that's done I can finish my work and add all the optimizations (including an actual sieve interval)..

+Update: Doing some more thinking and how to implement it...
+I guess some of those calculations I added to the paper might be useful to help figure out what degree to expand it.
+I'll try and work it all out soon.

 #### To run from folder "polysieve" WORK IN PROGRES...extremely early version:</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:    python3 run_qs.py -keysize 100 -base 500 -debug 0 -lin_size 10_000 -quad_size 1